How We Helped Hamill Galleries Reimagine The Art Gallery Website

 An early iteration of one of the concepts included a casino slot machine that users could spin by clicking a button on the main page, then the slot machine would spin and stop on random works of art.

-The concept was to have users experience surprise and discover new art without any of the “snootiness” that often deters people.
+The concept was to have users experience surprise and discover new art without the “snootiness” that often deters people.

 Eventually, we decided upon a similarly playful approach…